Discrimination in the United States: Fighting back

 Major figures such as Martin Luther King Jr., Malcolm X, and Rosa Parks were involved in the fight against the race-based discrimination of the Civil Rights Movement.
 Rosa Parks's refusal to give up her bus seat in 1955 sparked the Montgomery bus boycott—a large movement in Montgomery, Alabama, that was an integral period at the beginning of the Civil Rights Movement.
 The Bus Boycott lasted a total of 381 days before the Supreme Court of the United States deemed that segregated seating is unconstitutional.
-Dr. Martin Luther King Jr., a peaceful activist and pastor, led many such protests, advocating for the improvement of African-Americans in American's society.
+Dr. Martin Luther King Jr., a peaceful activist and a pastor, led many such protests, advocating improvements in the lives of African-Americans in American society.
 His role in the Montgomery Bus Boycott helped to launch his role in the Civil Rights Movement.
-King organized many protests attended not only by African-American, but also Caucasians.
+King organized many protests which were not only attended by African-Americans, they were also attended by Caucasians.

-While King organized peaceful protests, Malcolm X went a different route.
-His main supporters, The Nation of Islam, and he stressed the idea of black power, and black pride.
-Although Malcolm X's actions were radical, especially when they contradicted that of Dr. King, but he is still considered one of the pioneers in fighting back against racial discrimination in daily life and not just from a political standpoint.
-His ideas of black nationalism and the use of violence to fight back helped to spark the political group in the Black Panther Party for Self-Defense, which later became known as the Black Panther Party.
-Formed by Bobby Seale and Huey P. Newton, the organization was created in October 1966, in Oakland, California.
-Usually seen in all black and armed, as a group, the Black Panthers first started off patrolling Oakland Police Department activity, but soon grew to widespread support in cities like Los Angeles, and Chicago.
-Although they were seen as a violent gang and a danger to society, the Black Panthers brought numerous social programs such as free breakfast for school children and free clinics across numerous cities.
+While King organized peaceful protests, Malcolm X went on a different route.
+Along with his main supporters, The Nation of Islam, he advocated a belief in black power, and black pride.
+Although Malcolm X's actions were radical, especially when they contradicted the actions of Dr. King, he is still considered one of the pioneers who led the fight against racial discrimination in daily life and he is not considered an anti-racism pioneer from a solely political perspective.
+His advocacy of black nationalism and his advocacy of the use of violence in response to racial discrimination sparked the founding of the political group the Black Panther Party for Self-Defense, which later became known as the Black Panther Party.
+Formed by Bobby Seale and Huey P. Newton, the organization was founded in October 1966, in Oakland, California.
+Usually seen in nothing but black clothing and armed, as a group, the Black Panthers first started off by patrolling Oakland Police Department activity, but they soon acquired widespread support in cities like Los Angeles, and Chicago.
+Although they were seen as a violent gang which posed a danger to society, the Black Panthers provided numerous social programs such as free breakfast for school children and free clinics across numerous cities.
 What the Black Panthers were fighting for was outlined in their Ten-Point Program.
 They were ultimately taken down by the FBI, led by J. Edgar Hoover, in the early 1970s.
 Other factors such as internal tensions, and financial struggles also played into the demise of the Black Panther Party and by 1982 they were completely gone.